ViiV HEALTHCARE AND AMFAR PARTNER TO OPTIMIZE HIV TREATMENT FOR INFANTS AND CHILDREN IN ASIA

 - Applying computer-assisted survey technology to assess adherence in adolescents growing up with HIV.

 - Conducting pharmacokinetic studies of novel and second-line ARVs to evaluate dosing recommendations for Asian infants and children.

-- Studying ART toxicity and outcomes through TREAT Asia’s Pediatric HIV Observational Database, including the use of protease inhibitors and switch practices among adolescents.
+- Studying ART toxicity and outcomes through TREAT Asia’s Paediatric HIV Observational Database, including the use of protease inhibitors and switch practices among adolescents.

-The TREAT Asia Pediatric HIV Program is a collaborative network of clinicians, investigators, and healthcare workers providing care and treatment for HIV-infected and -affected infants and children in Asia.
-The program, which began in 2005, includes 20 centers in eight countries.
+The TREAT Asia Paediatric HIV Program is a collaborative network of clinicians, investigators, and healthcare workers providing care and treatment for HIV-infected and -affected infants and children in Asia.
+The program, which began in 2005, includes 20 centres in eight countries.